-I was helping Ernie produce his shows and update his website up until his untimely death.
+I was helping Ernie produce the computer side of his shows and update his website up until his untimely death.
 Ernie had retired for about 6 months from working 20 years at the Veterans Administration.
 He was onstage playing his guitar at a benefit show for "Operation Stand-Down" for Veterans from the Vietnam era.
 Ernie was called home when his big heart just gave out right there onstage.

 I had an influential uncle named Buel McNaron who was a good songwriter from Birmingham Alabama .
 I used to talk with my uncle about songwriting back years ago.
 His main focus was songwriting but his other focus was getting someone to hear what he had created.
 He lived in Alabama and drove to Nashville several times each year for songwriting conventions and meetings.
 He was always giving anyone he met his songs on cassette tape.
 He said he would slip them into peoples jacket pockets when at these Nashville conventions of songwriters and music producers.

 He and I both thought there should be a way for an independent songwriter to get his music out to the general public without spending a bunch of money.